lucasjellema/webshop-orders-soaring-through-the-cloud-native-sequel/README.md

-# webshop-orders-soaring-through-the-cloud-native-sequel
+# webshop-products-soaring-through-the-cloud-native-sequel
-Order UI area in Webhop Portal for Soaring through the Clouds - The Sequel
+Products section of the Soaring through the Clouds Webshop Portal